 If it's lightly raining and between 32° - 55°, add a layer (and of course a Runner Trucker Hat).
 Our water-resistant Reflective Vim Anorak or the Reflective Vigor Vest will keep you comfy and safe with its ultra-reflective material.

 Caught in a total downpour?
 Don’t worry, we have a jacket for that, too!
 The Say Anything Jacket is fully sealed (yep, even the zippers) so you’ll stay extra dry.
 As an added bonus, as you heat up, the textured interior keeps the fabric from sticking to your skin, while the specially designed laminate moves heat and moisture through the fabric while preventing rain and wetness from entering on the surface.

 30° - 40°

 30° and below

 Now we’re talking legit cold.
-The good news is, with the right running gear, many runners can keep running safely down into the teens (depending on your personal comfort level and health concerns, of course!).
-The key is knowing your wind chill-rating and making sure your hands, face, and head don’t get cold!
-Oiselle’s warmest tights are the Flyout Tights - highly recommended for 30 degrees and below.
+The good news is, with the right running gear, many runners can keep running safely down into the teens (depending on your personal comfort level and health concerns, of course).
+The Puffy Bird Anorak and Flip Side Puffy Jacket are made with extra-warm Primaloft® Thermoplume insulation, which is designed to look, behave, and perform like goose down, but no geese were involved.